GlaudistonNeto/KnexJS/README.md

 # KnexJS
-using knext in a nodejs project
+using knex in a nodejs project;

+This is a test to update the usage of knex in an API Restful.